FSIN-ohm/Matomat-Documentation/docs/server.md

 Here the Environment variables are listed that will be passed into the server docker container.
 Here is what they mean.

 - `PARAM`: Parameters that will be passed to the matohmat server binary.
-Se the server configuration section for more details
+Se the server [commandline parameter secion](#commandline_parameters) for more details
 - `CONFIG_FILE`: This is the relative path to the server configurationfile within the container.
 If you change this, you also need to change the location to where the config file is mapped to from the host to the container.